mtp1032/WoWThreads/WoWThreads-complete.md

 - data (any) Data (including functions) to be passed to the receiving thread.

 #### Returns:
-- If successful, value = true is returned.
+- If successful: value = true is returned and the result is nil.
-- If failure, value = false is returned and the signal could NOT delivered.
-Usually this means that the target thread was 'dead.'
+- If failure: value = false is returned and the signal could NOT delivered.
+Usually this means that the target thread was 'dead,' non-existent, or the WoW client (WoW.exe).
+The result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua